savasolar/KeyGuesser/README.md

-# MuScriptor JUCE Plugin
+# KeyGuesser

 ## Build Process

 ### 1. Generate model files

-1a.
-Download `model.safetensors` from the [MuScriptor-small repo on Hugging Face](https://huggingface.co/MuScriptor/muscriptor-small/tree/main) and place it in the same folder as the Python scripts.
+1. Download `model.safetensors` from the [MuScriptor-small repo on Hugging Face](https://huggingface.co/MuScriptor/muscriptor-small/tree/main) and place it in the same folder as the Python scripts.
-1b.
-Run `exporter.py`.
+2. Run `exporter.py`.
 This generates:
    - `prefill.onnx`
    - `prefill.onnx.data`
    - `step.onnx`
    - `step.onnx.data`
-1c.
-These files will be moved into the correct directory once the plugin binary is compiled in step 3.
+3. These files will be moved into the correct directory once the plugin binary is compiled in step 3.

 ### 2. Add dependencies